 External assessments and recognition

 The non-financial risk management assessments of ENGIE conducted by ratings agencies provide external, independent recognition of the quality of its non-financial processes.
-They therefore provide additional input to the interactive dialog between the Group and certain stakeholders, such as socially responsible investors (SRIs), shareholders, customers, the media and even NGOs.
+They therefore provide additional input to the interactive dialog between the Group and certain stakeholders, such as investors, shareholders, customers, the media and even NGOs.

 RSE Performance improvement